 Here is our current game plan:

-- Goal: Invest in 100 entrepreneurs over 10 years.
+- Goal: Invest in 50 entrepreneurs over five years.
 Leverage capitalism for altruism

 - Current portfolio: Link here